 - Staffing Specialist

 Advancing to a Master’s Degree

-A graduate level education confers a more nuanced understanding of the field for HR management professionals.
+A graduate-level education delivers a more nuanced understanding of the field for HR management.

 Master’s degrees related to the field of human resources may include, but are not limited to: